MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-design-time-sample-data.md

 ---
 title: Use design-time sample data with the XAML Designer in Visual Studio
-description: Learn how to use design-time sample data in XAML. ms.date: 06/01/2021 ms.topic: conceptual
+description: Develop Windows Presentation Foundation (WPF) .NET projects with the XAML Designer in Visual Studio to enable sample data in data-reliant controls. ms.date: 06/01/2021 ms.topic: conceptual
 author: maddymontaquila